Pratik-Nikam/JPaint-App/README.md

 * IShapeFactory is the interface for static factory class.

 4. Builder Pattern in classes JPaintController, CopyCommand, PasteCommand and DeleteCommand

+* Sprint 2 Feedback:
+Note: Regarding the observer pattern in Sprint 2, I would like to provide an update.
+It appears that I misunderstood its implementation.

 ## Authors